LITTLE ROCK, Ark. (AP) — It's not quite "Project Pantsuit," but it's not far off.

 They met again Monday evening in Little Rock, where some of de la Renta's work — including the teal pantsuit — is on display at the William J. Clinton Presidential Center.

-Clinton and her husband, former President Bill Clinton, thanked de la Renta for his work and his friendship as they feted him at a temporary exhibit called "Oscar de la Renta: American Icon," which opened in May and runs through Dec.
+Clinton and her husband, former President Bill Clinton, thanked de la Renta for his work and his friendship as they feted him and his temporary exhibit called "Oscar de la Renta: American Icon," which opened in May and runs through Dec.
 1.

 "I was not asked to open this relatively brief ceremony because I am the most expert person on this stage in the field of high fashion," the former president said in the company of de la Renta and Vogue Editor-in-Chief Anna Wintour.